consolidation/output-formatters/README.md

         "consolidation/output-formatters": "~1|~2"
     },
 ```
 If you require the feature that allows a data table to be automatically reduced to a single element when the `string` format is selected, then you should require version "~2" instead.
-In all other respects, the 1.x and 2.x versions are compatible.
+In most other respects, the 1.x and 2.x versions are compatible.
+See the [CHANGELOG](CHANGELOG.md) for details.

 ## Example Formatter